 MS. JOYCE SIMMONS

-South Class Lead Teacher
+South Primary Lead Teacher

 Joyce began her teaching career after earning a BS in Elementary Education from the University of South Florida and taught third grade for nine years.
 She has been part of the Habitat family since 2009 when she enrolled her oldest daughter at A Children's Habitat.
 She was enamored with the Montessori method and attended the Columbus Montessori Teacher Education Program in Ohio to obtain her AMS teaching certificate.